 Type: Tulip glass | Material: Glass | Capacity: 16 ounces

 7. The imperial pint glass

 If you prefer a classic pint glass for your beer, these imperial pint glasses could be a great fit.
-Sure, they might look like ones you’d find at the pub, but unlike the standard straight-sided option, this one works well for IPA beers, too, since it's designed with a tapered lip and a rounded curve beneath it.
+Sure, they might look like ones you’d find at the pub, but unlike the standard straight-sided option, this one can work well for IPA beers, too, since it’s designed with a tapered lip and a rounded curve beneath it.
 The rounded shape also makes it easier to hold, which is important since this glass can hold a lot of beer at once — 20 ounces, to be exact.
 It lacks nucleation points and the ridged base of an IPA-specific glass, but the slightly wider mouth can help bring out the aroma of your brew.

 While it might not be ideal for high-alcohol IPAs, reviewers have attested it’s a solid option if you’re looking for a go-to pint glass.

 One reviewer wrote: “Always nervous about glassware given its fragile nature, but these have held up well.
 Multiple cycles in the dishwasher and no danger of cracking.
 Perfect for a nice ESB or hazy IPA.”

 Type: Imperial pint glass | Material: Glass | Capacity: 20 ounces